Navigation

 Common scenarios include:

-• When displaying large lists of content (e.g., news feeds, product listings)
+• Large lists of content need pagination (news feeds, product listings)

-• To improve page performance by loading only a subset of data initially
+• Page performance improves by loading only a subset of data initially

-• When users are likely to browse progressively rather than needing all content at once
+• Users browse progressively instead of needing all content at once

-• To provide an alternative to infinite scrolling, offering more control over content loading
+• You want an alternative to infinite scrolling with more user control

 When not to use:

-• When the full content list is small enough to load upfront without performance concerns
+• The full content list is small enough to load upfront without performance issues

-• If users need to compare multiple items at once (pagination may be a better alternative)
+• Users need to compare multiple items at once (pagination works better here)

-• When real-time updates or continuous data streaming is required
+• Real-time updates or continuous data streaming is required

 Common scenarios and examples